 |-||Flashtree USB-C female breakout 6-pins 2pcs||10.99|

-The box supplies the power to all devices without the brick getting too warm.
+The box supplies the power to all devices without the brick getting very warm.
 The biggest draw is when the camera is cooling and the scope is slewing, and that is about 6.5A peak.
 Here you can see the relative sizes of the brick and the box.
 The box is 6" long and the brick about 1/2" longer.
 The brick's output cable is 3 feet long.

 I have seen and thought a lot about cable management, but until I hooked this thing up I didn't realize that the power supply wires are the biggest offenders on the scope.
 So I've traded two outlet strips and six wall-warts for this box and power brick, and my wiring mess has been cut at least by half.
 It helps that, since I had to make the cables, I could make them the right length for each device.